Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 It is the bridge between seeing clearly and acting coherently.

-How Design Like Nature Is Used in the Transformation Engagement
+How Design Like Nature™ is used in the engagement

 Design Like Nature™ is used when leaders recognise that acceptable practices are becoming liabilities, that innovation is being constrained by the existing model rather than enabled by it, that sustainability goals and commercial realities are in persistent conflict, and that incremental fixes are producing diminishing returns.
-When the pattern is clear but the cause remains unnamed, the sequence begins at Stage 0.
+When the pattern is clear but the cause remains unnamed, the work begins at Stage 0.

 Stage 0 – Reveal